SOFE3650F18/project-group-26/Iteration 2/Iteration2.md

 **Step 2: Establish iteration goal by selecting drivers**

+In the second iteration, besides CRN-1 (Create and define the overall system), we are considering the system’s primary use cases:
+ * UC-1: User system with specified roles
+ * UC-4: Synchronize User information with university database information

 **Step 3: Choose one or more elements of the sytem to refine**

 **Step 4: Choose one or more design concept that satisfy the selected drivers**